Max-Zurbriggen/PharoDebugPoints/README.md

 - Watch: 		Saves the values of the node in a history
 - Script: 		Execute a script when the node is reached
 - Transcript:	Write something to transcript when the node is reached
+- Test Environment Only: The other behaviors of the debug point will only be executed when the method is called in the context of a test.
 - Chain:  When the parent debug point is executed it activates the child debug point while deactivating itself.
 A debug point can be added as a child by drag and dropping it on the desired parent in the debug point manager in the list on the left side.

 ## Managing Debug Points